karkil2205/S-minaire-M-thodes-Quantitatives/index.md

 * Vous trouverez dans ce manuel tous les outils pour réaliser des graphiques de très haute facture : [WICKHAM, H. ggplot2: Elegant Graphics for Data Analysis.
 Springer, New York, 2009](ggplot2.pdf).
 * Pour en savoir plus sur l'histoire de [ggplot2](https://en.m.wikipedia.org/wiki/Ggplot2).

+# Manuel du cours
+* Pour cette année 2021

+"This book covers a wide range of topics in both theoretical and applied statistics … Detailed executable codes and codes to generate the figures in each chapter are available online … nicely blend[s] mathematical statistics, statistical inference, statistical methods, and computational statistics using S language ... .
+Students or self-learners can learn some basic techniques for using R in statistical analysis on their way to learning about various topics in probability and statistics.
+This book also could serve as a wonderful stand-alone textbook in probability and statistics if the computational statistics portions are skipped."
+―Technometrics, May 2009